HOW SHE BECAME FLUENT IN FRENCH ? 🇫🇷 😱 - BEST TIPS TO LEARN FRENCH FROM MY ROMANIAN FRIEND

 And are there any sounds that I find really difficult to pronounce in French?
 That must also depend on your mother tongue, which is Romanian.
 But are there any sounds that are complicated for you?

-I can hear but I couldn't tell.
+I can hear it, but I can't say it.

 Yeah, I understand.